Bayesian Optimization for Iterative Learning: Algorithm Illustration and Further Experiments

 In both cases, we plot the GP predictive mean in Eq.
 (1), GP predictive variance in Eq.
 (2), the acquisition function in Eq.
 (3), the predicted function and the final decision function in Eq.
 (8).
 These equations are defined in the main manuscript.

 As shown in the respective figures the final decision function balances between utility and cost of any pair $(\gamma,t)$ to achieve iteration efficiency.
 Especially in situations where multiple locations share the same utility value, our decision will prefer to select the cheapest option.
 Using the augmented observations in Fig. \ref{fig:Illustration-our-BOIL}, our joint space is filled quicker with points and the uncertainty (GP variance) across it reduces faster than in Fig. \ref{fig:Illustration-BOIML_noaugmented} -- the case of vanilla CM-T/F-BO without augmenting observations.
 A second advantage of having augmented observations is that the algorithm is discouraged to select the same hyperparameter setting at lower fidelity than a previous evaluation.
-We do not add the full curve as this will make the conditioning problem of the GP covariance matrix.
+We do not add the full curve as it can be redundant while causing the conditioning problem of the GP covariance matrix.